manhhailua/google-maps-image-marker/README.md

 ##For what?
 Image markers for Google Maps.

-This site a small [demo](http://p1.workaio.com:3201/frontend/demo/current-location.html).
+This is a small [demo](http://p1.workaio.com:3201/frontend/demo/current-location.html).